 If you have questions or would like more information on ending your membership, you can call the CareAdvantage Unit at the number at the bottom of this page.

 Chapter 11: Legal notices

-This of ter includes legal notices that apply to your membership in our plan.
-Key terms and their of your member in alphabetical order in the last chapter of your Member Handbook.
+This chapter includes legal notices that apply to your membership in our plan.
+Key terms and their definitions appear in alphabetical order in the last chapter of your Member Handbook.